1wraith/bleedblue/README.md

   and forgets it.
 There is no recording or replay (see the roadmap).
 - **No authentication yet.** Anyone on the Pi's network can reach the API and WebSocket.
 Don't expose it beyond a trusted local network until auth lands.

-## Roadmap

-In rough priority order:

-1. **Persistence & correlation (SQLite).** The biggest gap — turn the live monitor into a *recorder* you can query and replay.
-Every event is already geotagged at emit time specifically so this layer has something to write.
-This unlocks "what did I see, when, and where?"
-2. **Single-radio mutual-exclusion guard** so spectrum and BLE can't be started together on one Ubertooth, and **auto-restart** when a source dies.
-3. **Authentication** on the API and WebSocket — a shared token for the field unit.
-4. **Map view.** The geotagging pays off here: device positions and a track trail.
-   Truly offline on the Pi means bundling map tiles or a plain coordinate plot, since mainstream map libraries fetch tiles from the internet.
-5. **pcap / Wireshark interop**, folded into the persistence work as capture-to-disk plus replay rather than bolted on alone.

 ## Legal & ethical use